opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 Opencast supports automatic distribution of thumbnail images for publication channels that support incremental publication.

-Currenlty, this is supported for External API publication channels (created by WOH publish-configure) and OAI-PMH publication channels (created by WOH publish-oaipmh).
+Currently, this is supported for External API publication channels (created by WOH publish-configure) and OAI-PMH publication channels (created by WOH publish-oaipmh).

 The automatic distribution of thumbnail images can be enabled in the configuration: